DevOps-Mortals/DevOpsWiki/docs/orchestration/kubernetes.md

     path: /applogs
   capacity:
     storage: 2G
   accessMode:

-    # Only one node can write the data (ReadWriteMany/ReadOnlyMany)
+  # Only one node can write the data
     - ReadWriteOnce
+    #- ReadWriteMany
+    #- ReadOnlyMany
 ```

 #### Create Persistent Volume